xfufl85/Getting-and-cleaning-data-course-project/CodeBook.md

         second, convert the columns "activity" and "subject" to factors;
         third, melt the dataset by ids "subject" and "activity" forth, dcast the melted dataset by "subject" and "activity" and take the mean of each variable;
-        finally, save the tidy data to a csv file
+        finally, save the tidy data to a txt file